csecht/tkinter_utilities/README.md

 ![named-colors](images/tkinter_colors.png)

 TIP:
-Cut or delete the background color information and type or paste your own text.
-(Copy the color information first so you don't forget that awesome background color.)
+Type or paste your own text to replace, or add to, the background color information.
+(If you remove the color information, don't forget to copy it, so you don't forget that awesome background color.)
 ![custom_text](images/custom_text.png)

 Run as `$ ./tk-color-helper.py --d`